How Blue-light affects skin and health and what can we do to protect against it?

 How else can blue light affect physical and mental health?

 Blue-light can affect our sleep-wake cycles and may be used to treat mood disorders with sleep disorder patterns.

 As we age, our eye lens opacifies and turns yellow.
 This reduces the transmission of blue-light into our eyes and might lead to sleep disorders.
 There is a report of sleep pattern improvement in patients after cataract removal.
 The evidence out there is controversial, making the association between aging and photo-reception of blue-light into our eyes subject to debate.

-- How will you be able to tell if a product with blue-light protection is actually working?
+So how do you know if the product with blue-light protection is actually working?

-A simple placebo-controlled experiment can be conducted to measure the transmission of light (wavelengths 400-490nm) through an empty glass tube and another glass tube containing a liquid that filters off blue-light, using a light emitting device.
+A test can be easily carried out through a simple placebo-controlled experiment to measure the transmission of light (wavelengths 400-490nm) through an empty glass tube and another glass tube containing a liquid that filters off blue-light, using a light emitting device.

 The richest source of vitamin A are livers (eg. beef liver and cod-liver oil).